-A waterfowl hunter’s best friend, the Beretta A300 Outlander shotgun offers versatility, quality, and affordability in one package
+A waterfowl hunter’s best friend, the Beretta A300 Outlander offers versatility, quality, and affordability in one package

 I’ll never forget the first time I took my Beretta A300 Outlander on a hunting trip.

 As we taxied out to the duck blind less than 200 yards off the northern tip of an island in coastal Maryland, we knew the odds were against us for a good day and full bag limit.

 With the sun rising over the Old Line State’s hills and staring directly into a bitter, west wind that occasionally spit the light January rain onto the exposed parts of our faces, I remember looking over at one of my hunting partners, sharing a look that only two people who have been in this position before know:

 “This isn’t going to be a good one,” we said to each other, non-verbally.

 An hour later, legal light was well behind us.
 The only birds we saw were flocks of cormorants migrating above us when the honk of an incoming Canada goose shattered the cold air.
 Within seconds the big-bodied fowl flew directly over my spot in the blind.

 “It’s yours,” my buddy said to me, the other guys not yet reacting.

 I quickly shouldered the Outlander, a 3-inch Federal Black Cloud shell primed, and knocked the bird out of the air with ease—no more than a 25-yard shot.